deajan/obackup/README.md

 a stopped task or an error an alert email will be sent.

 OBackup can enumerate and backup all MariaDB / MySQL databases present on a server.
-It can also enumerate all subdirectories of a given path and process them as separate tasks (usefull for multiple vhosts).
+It can also enumarate all subdirectories of a given path and process them as separate tasks (usefull for multiple vhosts).
-It will do several checks before launching a backup like checking backup size and available local disk space.
+It will do several checks before launching a backup like execution checks, dryruns, checking backup size and available local disk space.

 Obackup will work well to backup to a snapshot aware filesystem like ZFS or btrfs.
 In case you don't work with one of these, it may also rotate backups for you.

-As of today, obackup has been tested successfully on RHEL / CentOS 5, CentOS 6, Debian 6.0.7 and Linux Mint 14 but it should basically run on any linux flavor.
+As of today, obackup has been tested successfully on RHEL / CentOS 5, CentOS 6, Debian 6.0.7 and Linux Mint 14 but should basically run on your favorite linux flavor.
 It relies on well known programs like rsync, ssh, mysqldump along with other great GNU coreutils.

 ## Installation